AustinBorger/DXAudio/README.md

     	) PURE;
     };

 `InBuffer` and `OutBuffer` are pointers to the input and output audio buffers, respectively, which the application must supply.
-The buffer format is the same as used in the `Process()` method.  `InBufferFrames` and `OutBufferFrames` are the number of stereo samples in the input and output buffers, respectively.
+The buffer format is the same as used in the `OnProcess()` method.  `InBufferFrames` and `OutBufferFrames` are the number of stereo samples in the input and output buffers, respectively.
 They are not necessarily the number of samples that will be used or generated.  `pInBufferFramesUsed` and `pOutBufferFramesGen` are used to determine the amount of data that was used and generated - these must not be `NULL`, otherwise a `nullptr` exception may occur.
 Finally, `Ratio` is the ratio of the output sample rate to the input sample rate.
 This cannot be greater than 256.

 License
 -------------